Telecommunications in Bangladesh: Satellite

 There are six satellite Earth stations, including Talimabad, and Betbunia.
 Bangladesh sent its first satellite, Bangabandhu-1, into space on May 11, 2018.

+Starlink launched in the country with satellite internet connctivity option in 2025.

 Submarine cables

 Bangladesh is connected to SEA-ME-WE 4 or SMW-4 (South-East Asia – Middle East – Western Europe 4) and SEA-ME-WE 5 submarine cable systems.
 The landing site of the SMW-4 Bangladesh branch is located in Cox's Bazar and the landing site of the SMW-5 Bangladesh branch is located in Kuakata.
 The two submarine cables provide the country with redundancy to support uninterrupted Internet and long-distance communications and also with a huge bandwidth.
 Bangladesh Submarine Cable Company Limited is the only submarine cable operator in Bangladesh.